 Sutta: AN 3.32: “This is peaceful, this is sublime...”

-6. Ajahn Chah’s letter to Ajahn Sumedho: “Whenever you have feelings of love or hate for anything whatsoever, these will be your aides and partners in buliding pārami.
+6. Ajahn Chah’s letter to Ajahn Sumedho: “Whenever you have feelings of love or hate for anything whatsoever, these will be your aides and partners in building pārami.
 The Buddha Dhamma is not to be found in moving forwards, nor in moving backwards, nor in standing still.
 This, Sumedho, is your place of non-abiding.”
 [Ajahn Chah] [Ajahn Sumedho] [Feeling] [Perfections] [Dhamma] [Emptiness] // [Self-identity view ] [Knowing itself]

 Quote: “As long as we’re willing to be a somebody, we’ve got to be willing to suffer.
 We volunteered.”
 [Self-identity view ] [Suffering]